Fitness Model Ainsley Rodriguez Flaunts Chiseled Abs As She Trains Her Shoulders In New Video

 TRUNK/ CORE CHALLENGE! ???? .
 Drop some ❤️???????? and save for later ???????? .
 Slide 1: Resistance band twist x 12 reps each side Slide 2: Overhead resistance bend x 12 reps each side Slide 3: Trunk rotation x 12 reps each side Slide 4: Alternating row w/ trunk reach x 1 min .
 Repeat for 3 rounds! ???????? . #abworkout #coreworkout #abchallenge

-While a lot of her video content focuses on strength or resistance training, three days ago, Ainsley posted a video of herself doing a sweat-inducing boxing routine.
-During the clip, the petite powerhouse fires off a round of punches and manages to sprinkle in some jump squats in between rounds.
+While a lot of her video content focuses on strength or resistance training, Ainsley posted a video of herself three days ago doing a sweat-inducing boxing routine.
+During the clip, the petite powerhouse fired off a round of punches and managed to sprinkle in some jump squats in between rounds.
 In the caption, she admitted that cardio isn’t a big part of her fitness routine but conceded that she tries to work in at least 30 minutes of heart-accelerating physical activity per week.

 View this post on Instagram